Alfser/nextJs-rabbitmq-drf/frontend/README.md

-# nextJs-rabbitmq-drf

-A simple exemple of messaging application using nextJS, Django Rest Framework and RabbitMQ
+# A exemple NextJS with messaging system

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).